Tulo Mattress Review

 (One Month Later)

-So 2 fortnights later (is that a castlenight?) and with a fat little winged kid cosplaying a magical Katniss upon us, how does the Tulo mattress fair?
+So 2 fortnights later (is that a castlenight?) and with a fat little winged kid cosplaying a magical Katniss upon us, how does the Tulo mattress fare?
 I’m pleased to report that I’m a happy… not a camper?
 Maybe an indoor, sleep on a bedder?
 Let’s go with that and move along shall we.

-Point is, I have no complaints thus far.
+Point is, I have no complaints.
 I can’t comment on longevity at this point of course, but my experience thus far is nothing but Tulific.
 The mattress itself seemingly has a little more “give” where I sleep, and it is firm without placing pressure on any one point.
 That is key, because my Planet Coaster suited complaint with my old mattress was the pain in my back and shoulders oft experienced in the morning.

 After only a dull ache the first couple of nights on the Tulo mattress (my body slowly recovering from the torture I was inflicting on it) I have noticed no discomfort or pain, and I am sleeping better than Mario after force feeding Wart a salad.
 On the occasions where I have awoken at night, I am able to quickly rejoin my heavenly slumber of Kripsy Kreme foliage lining roads paved with Kit Kat bricks (don’t judge me, it’s my dream, and I’ll be as fat as I want too).